Valentin Silvestrov

 Frequently Asked Questions

-Some of Valentin Silvestrov's most popular songs include Five Pieces For Violin And Piano: I. Elegia (Andante Larghetto), Stille Musik: 3.
+Valentin Silvestrov's most streamed songs include Five Pieces For Violin And Piano: I. Elegia (Andante Larghetto), Stille Musik: 3.
 Augenblicke der Serenade, Three Postludes (1981/82): Postlude No. 3.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.